nankun666/imp/README.md

 ##### 3. **Access Data**

-- Load the IMDB dataset from a **AWS S3 bucket** into the cluster for analysis.
+- Load the dataset from a **AWS S3 bucket** into the cluster for analysis.

 ### Data Source
 The data is read from a **AWS S3 bucket**.